SharonNicG/52954-Machine-Learning-and-Statistics/README.md

  - [scikit-learn.ipynb](https://github.com/SharonNicG/52954-Machine-Learning-and-Statistics/blob/main/scikit-learn.ipynb) - A Jupyter Notebook providing an overview of the scikit-learn Python library and demonstrations of 3 machine learning algorithms the library offers.
  - [scipy-stats.ipynb](https://github.com/SharonNicG/52954-Machine-Learning-and-Statistics/blob/main/scipy-stats.ipynb) - A Jupyter Notebook providing an overview of the scipy-stats Python library and demonstrations its uses using ANOVA to test a hypothesis.
  - [requirements.txt](https://github.com/SharonNicG/52954-Machine-Learning-and-Statistics/blob/main/requirements.txt) - containing information of the libraries, modules, packages and files needed to run the Jupyter notebooks with minimal configuration
- - [Data](https://github.com/SharonNicG/52954-Machine-Learning-and-Statistics/tree/main/Data) - contains the [Housing dataset](https://github.com/SharonNicG/52954-Machine-Learning-and-Statistics/blob/main/Data/housing.csv) used for the [scikit-learn notebook](https://github.com/SharonNicG/52954-Machine-Learning-and-Statistics/blob/main/scikit-learn.ipynb) and the [Diet dataset]() used for the [scipy-stats notebook]( https://github.com/SharonNicG/52954-Machine-Learning-and-Statistics/blob/main/scipy-stats.ipynb)
+ - [Data](https://github.com/SharonNicG/52954-Machine-Learning-and-Statistics/tree/main/Data) - contains the [Housing dataset](https://github.com/SharonNicG/52954-Machine-Learning-and-Statistics/blob/main/Data/housing.csv) used for the [scikit-learn notebook](https://github.com/SharonNicG/52954-Machine-Learning-and-Statistics/blob/main/scikit-learn.ipynb) and the [Diet dataset](https://github.com/SharonNicG/52954-Machine-Learning-and-Statistics/blob/main/Data/Diet.csv) used for the [scipy-stats notebook](https://github.com/SharonNicG/52954-Machine-Learning-and-Statistics/blob/main/scipy-stats.ipynb).
- - [Images]() -  Contains the images used here and in the two Jupyter Notebooks.
+ - [Images](https://github.com/SharonNicG/52954-Machine-Learning-and-Statistics/tree/main/Images) -  Contains the images used here and in the two Jupyter Notebooks.
- - [Files](https://github.com/SharonNicG/52954-Machine-Learning-and-Statistics/blob/main/assessment.pdf) - contains a pdf of the assessments requirements and marking scheme
+ - [Files](https://github.com/SharonNicG/52954-Machine-Learning-and-Statistics/blob/main/assessment.pdf) - contains a pdf of the assessment's requirements and marking scheme.
 <br>

 ***